 Here's what unified billing and scheduling looks like during a typical day on SPRY.

 Patient books online.
 A patient self-schedules through the patient portal.
 SPRY runs real-time eligibility against the payer, confirms active coverage, and checks visit limits against the active authorization.
-If anything fails — coverage lapsed, authorization exhausted — the patient is routed to the front desk before the booking is confirmed.
+If anything fails — coverage lapses, authorization exhausted — the patient is routed to the front desk before the booking is confirmed.

 A week before the visit.
 SPRY's AI prior authorization agent reads the existing clinical documentation, completes the payer's medical questionnaire, and submits the authorization request.
 Approvals are secured before the patient arrives, eliminating last-minute cancellations from missing auths.

-Day before the visit.
+The day before the visit.
 SPRY sends an automated reminder with the patient's expected copay and any outstanding balance, with the option to confirm or pay in advance.

 At check-in.
 The kiosk surfaces the patient's copay, deductible status, and any past-due balance to the front desk before the patient sits down.